 Providing evidence of effectiveness of our program work has become increasingly important to all of us.
 Funding sources often require it, and even when they don’t, we can agree that when we take time to evaluate what works and what doesn’t, we see improved results from our efforts to strengthen families and children.
 Active Parenting demonstrates its commitment to scientific rigor by providing access to our own studies published in peer reviewed journals, sharing other independent research on AP programs, and by offering the free use of our program evaluation surveys to leaders.

-Q. How is Active Parenting: First Five Years (FFY) a research-based parenting curriculum?
+Q. Is Active Parenting: First Five Years (FFY) an evidence-based parenting curriculum?

 A. YES.
 The results of the national research study have been accepted for publication in the peer-reviewed journal Child & Youth Care Forum.
 Publication date to come soon.
 This acceptance qualifies Active Parenting: First Five Years as an evidence-based program and for inclusion on registries such as the California Evidence-Based Clearinghouse and others.

 Q. What other ways is FFY evidence-based?

 This questionnaire may be used free of charge to provide evidence of your program’s effectiveness.

 Use this form to collect information from parents about what they liked and what needs improvement in your classes.